PoodleMaster/mnister/README.md

 A model with improved recognition rate using ImageDataGenerator is also included.

 Use the ImageDataGenerator model to increase the recognition rate.
-The ImageDataGenerator model can be found at "mnister / Extra / colab_mnist.hdf5".
+The ImageDataGenerator model can be found at "[mnister/Extra/colab_mnist.hdf5]".
 Replace it with "[mnister/Extra/colab_mnist.hdf5] → [mnister/colab_mnist.hdf5]".

 - When running on Google Colab<BR>